1337-Artificial-Intelligence/hackai-2025/README.md

 ## Contact
-For any inquiries, please reach out to us through our [contact form](https://hackai.ma/contact).
+For any inquiries, please reach out to us through [LinkedIn](https://www.linkedin.com/company/1337ai/) or email us at contact@1337ai.org

 ---

-*Join us for an extraordinary journey into the world of AI innovation!*
+*With ❤️ from 1337AI and friends*